 Undergraduate students who enroll at other institutions to complete their transfer course requirements must request written approval from the Program Director for each academic session for which they enroll.
-Subsequent to the completion of coursework requirements for transfer to the Miami Campus, it is the responsibility of the student to ensure that their official transcript from each institution attended is forwarded to the Registrar's Office, and to complete a transfer of credit request at the Admissions Office.
+Subsequent to the completion of coursework requirements for transfer to the Miami Campus, it is the responsibility of the student to ensure that their official transcript from each institution attended is forwarded to the Registrar's Office, and to complete a transfer of credit request at the Office of Enrollment Management.